marcushellberg/h3llberg-com/content/blog/trips/tahoe-rim-trail-2018/relay-peak-to-marlette-lake/index.md

   <figcaption>Flower field just before the campground</figcaption>
 </figure>

-I got to camp before anyone else, so I was able to score a sweet spot with a picknick table.
+I got to camp before anyone else, so I was able to score a sweet spot with a picnic table.

 <figure>
   <img src="marlette-campground.jpg" alt="Tent set up at Marlette Campground.">